 School Hours Lost Per Year for Dental Problems

 Children Aged 12-19 with Decay

 1 in 7

 How to prepare your child for the first dental visit:

--Talk positively about the dentist in general and especially just before their appointments
+-Talk positively about the dentist in general, especially just before their appointments.

--Read books that are age appropriate or about their favorite characters going to the dentist can help normalize the experience and make them feel more comfortable
+-Reading books that are age appropriate or about their favorite characters going to the dentist can help normalize the experience and make them feel more comfortable.

-If your child's teeth have erupted and they haven't been to the dentist yet, it's probably time to schedule an appointment and start helping them get comfortable with the experience of professional care for their mouths.
+If your child's teeth have erupted and they haven't been to the dentist yet, it's probably time to schedule an appointment.
+This will help them get comfortable with the experience of professional oral care.
 If you're ready to schedule their first appointment or it's simply time for their bi-annual visit, give us a call today.